pyscal/pyscal/docs/source/example3basic.rst

 Calculating bond order parameters
 ---------------------------------

-This example illustrates the calculation of bond order parameters.
-Bond order parameters, represented by :math:`q_l` and their averaged versions, :math:`\bar{q}_l` have been used for identifying atoms belong to different crystal structures.
+This example illustrates the calculation of bond order parameters. `Bond order parameters <https://pyscal.readthedocs.io/en/latest/steinhardtparameters.html#steinhardt-s-parameters>`_, represented by :math:`q_l` and their `averaged versions <https://pyscal.readthedocs.io/en/latest/steinhardtparameters.html#averaged-steinhardt-s-parameters>`_, :math:`\bar{q}_l` have been used for identifying atoms belong to different crystal structures.
 In this example, we will consider one MD snapshot each for bcc, fcc, hcp and liquid, and calculate the :math:`q_4` and :math:`q_6` parameters and their averaged versions which are widely used in literature.

 .. code:: python